 Note: The Chase Sapphire Reserve is impacted by Chase’s stricter application rules.
 So if you’ve opened 5+ cards from any bank (except these business cards) in the past 24 months, it’s unlikely you’ll be approved.

 Instead, you might consider The Business Platinum® Card from American Express OPEN.
-It currently has a huge 100,000 AMEX Membership Rewards point sign-up bonus.
+It currently has a huge 100,000 AMEX Membership Rewards point sign welcome bonus.